 On the impact of the WSU Honors Program: "The Honors Program and its courses allowed me to pursue interesting topics and interact with other honors students that may not have been otherwise available to me.
 While I have been a Shocker since birth (my father was a long-time aeronautical engineering professor), I lived at home during college and so appreciated those opportunities to socialize with those in the Honors program at gatherings - filling a vital role outside the classroom for someone who was commuting to school."

-Kevin Bombardier graduated from Wichita State University in 2013 earning a B.S in Mathematics and a B.S in Physics.
+Kevin Bombardier graduated from Wichita State University and the Emory Lindquist Honors program in 2013 earning a B.S in Mathematics and a B.S in Physics

-In his sixth year of doctoral study at the University of Iowa, Kevin is preparing to graduate and has accepted a tenure-track Assistant Professor position in Mathematics at the University of Wisconsin Platteville.
+Kevin holds a tenure-track Assistant Professor position in Mathematics at the University of Wisconsin Platteville.
 Kevin's research interests focus on cummatative rings and his thesis entitled Atoms in Quasilocal Integral Domains has been accepted by the graduate school of the University of Iowa.